davidthings/mocad/tutorial/tutorial.md

 - we have to know how the body and leg are organized internally
 - seems inefficient - can this be done more compactly?

-While we have the graphics at the right place we still don't know numerically where things are.
-What if we want to manipulate this position mathematically?
+Very importantly, while we may have the graphics at the right place we still don't know numerically where things are.
+What if we want to manipulate this position mathematically somehow?

-The first solution that occurs to many is perhaps to just add up all the various translations and rotations into some kind of aggregate.
+The first solution that might occur is to just add up all the various translations and rotations into some kind of grand aggregate.

 ```
+translate( [ 0,
+             bodyWidth/2,
-translate( [ 0, bodyWidth/2, 0 - legLength/4 - legLength/4 - legLength/4 - legLength/4 - legWidth/2 ] )
+             0 - legLength/4 - legLength/4 - legLength/4 - legLength/4 - legWidth/2 ] )
   rotate( [ legRotate + kneeRotate + actuatorPitch, actuatorYaw, robotRotate + hipRotate ] )
     Marker5( Red, 2 );
 ```

 ![]( images/chapter5_2_c.png)

-But it is immediately obvious that this doesn't work. - the rotations and translations need to be intertwined and they influence each other.
-Rotating one segment influences the location of the next in a non-trivial way.
-Rotating one segment also alters the net effect of subsequent rotations.
+But it is immediately obvious that this doesn't work.
+The rotations and translations need to be intertwined and they influence each other.
+Rotating and translating one segment can influence the frame of reference and locations of the next in non-trivial ways.

 To do this correctly by hand is a lot of hard work.
 Even dramatically simplified cases get unmanageable very easily.